Clarence Chamberlin: World War I years

+Aviation career

 Barnstorming

-When the Bellanca Model CE airplane finally arrived, Chamberlin discovered that while it had a smaller engine than he had expected, it could fly faster, land slower, and even carry a passenger beside the pilot.
-It was with this plane that he hoped to make a living "barnstorming" across the country.
-"Barnstorming" involved flying over towns at low altitudes multiple times to catch the attention of the townsfolk.
-When the pilot finally landed, usually in an open field near the town, the townsfolk would oftentimes come out to see the pilot who would then give folks the opportunity to go up in his plane, for a price of course.
-Chamberlin, for straight and easy flying, charged $15 per ride, and for the more daring who wanted "the works" his price was $25.

-Eventually, his Bellanca did catch on fire; luckily, he had insurance on the plane and they gave him a standard biplane to replace his burned out Bellanca.
-To supplement his income from "barnstorming" and to help cover his many expenses, Chamberlin worked as a flight instructor, an air-mail pilot, and an aerial photographer.
+When the Bellanca Model CE airplane finally arrived, Chamberlin discovered that while it had a smaller engine than he had expected, it could still fly faster, land slower, and even carry a passenger along with the pilot.
+With this plane, he hoped to make a living by barnstorming his way across the country—flying over towns at low altitudes to catch the attention of the citizenry.
+After landing in an open field near a town after passing overhead multiple times, the townsfolk would oftentimes come out to see the barnstorming pilot, who would then offer them the opportunity to go up in his plane—for a price.
+He charged $15 per ride for straight and easy flying, but for the more daring who wanted "the works", his price was $25.
+The Bellanca was ultimately totaled by catching on fire, but since the plane was insured, the company gave him a standard biplane as a replacement.
+To supplement his income from barnstorming and to help cover his many expenses, Chamberlin worked as a flight instructor, an air-mail pilot, and an aerial photographer.
 Additionally, he and a partner would buy surplus Army planes, restore them, and then sell them and split the profits.
 However, all of these sources of income proved barely enough to keep up with his and his wife's expenses.
-Yet, fortune would soon smile upon them in the form of aviation success.